Are you connected with a particular denomination?

 What age group does Crossroads serve?

 Crossroads helps churches to serve elementary school children.
-Typically, our elementary school clubs include children as young as first grade.
+Typically, our elementary school clubs include children as young as kindergarten.
+We are currently piloting Crossroads clubs in two middle schools as well.

 When and where do Crossroads Kids Clubs meet?